Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 "I remember the reason given, yes."

 Matigu had to stifle his disbelief.
-How *reckless* was Uriigo going to be…?
+How *reckless* was Uriigo going to be...?

 "Cute.
 An’ you somehow got the balls t’wonder why I had my *fun* bouncing ‘yer weak lil’ body off the walls that day... the Females ‘member just fine, an’ it’s only by their *mercy* that ‘yer Clan still exists.
 ‘Ya might consider some honest contrition if’n ‘yer Clan is gonna have any hope o’ breedin’ itself a future.
 Who knows?
 Bronzefurs with humility?
 Stranger shit’s happened."

-"I will not be lectured about *humility* from the Stud-Prime of Stoneback…*My Father."*
+"I will not be lectured about *humility* from the Stud-Prime of Stoneback...*My Father."*

 Daar’s tolerance was truly awesome.
 Matigu was so incensed by the lack of respect, he and several others had to restrain themselves from leaping at Uriigo’s throat... but they needn’t have worried.
 Daar’s reply was growled quietly against Uriigo’s ear... and it was *devastating.*